Abu al-Hasan Ali ibn Othman: Early years

-Abu al-Hasan was the son of Marinid ruler Abu Sa'id Uthman II and an Abyssinian mother.
-He had a dark complexion, and was known as the 'Black Sultan' of Morocco.
+Abu al-Hasan was the son of Marinid ruler Abu Sa'id Uthman II.
+Al-Baydhaq says that his mother was a woman from Fez called Fatima.
+It is unknown whether she was a wife or a concubine.
+He had a dark complexion inherited from his Abyssinian mother, and was known as the 'Black Sultan'.
 He succeeded his father Abu Sa'id Uthman II in 1331.
 Abu al-Hasan married Fatima, daughter of the Hafsid ruler Abu Yahya Abu Bakr II of Ifriqiya, sealing an alliance between the Marinids and Hafsids against the Zayyanid dynasty of Tlemcen.

 Campaigns

 Gibraltar

 In 1309, Castillian troops under Ferdinand IV captured Gibraltar, then known as the Medinat al-Fath (City of Victory), from the Muslim-ruled Emirate of Granada.
 In 1333, responding to the appeal of Nasrid ruler Muhammad IV of Granada, Abu al-Hasan sent a Moroccan army to Algeciras under the command of his son Abd al-Malik Abd al-Wahid.
 A force of 7,000 men was transported across the Strait of Gibraltar to rendezvous with the forces of Muhammad IV of Granada at Algeciras in February 1333.
 The Castilians were distracted by the coronation of King Alfonso XI and were slow to respond to the invasion force, which was able to lay siege to Gibraltar before much of a response could be organised.

 The situation in Gibraltar was desperate by mid-June.
 The food had run out and the townspeople and garrison had been reduced to eating their own shields, belts and shoes in an attempt to gain sustenance from the leather from which they were made.

 On 17 June 1333, Vasco Perez surrendered Gibraltar after agreeing terms with Abd al-Malik.
 The defenders were allowed to leave with honour as a mark of respect for their courage in defending the town for so long.
 The fall of Gibraltar was rapturously received back in Morocco; the Moorish chronicler Ibn Marzuq recorded that while he was studying in Tlemcen, his teacher announced to his class: "Rejoice, community of the faithful, because God has had the goodness to restore Gibraltar to us!"
 According to Ibn Marzuq, the jubilant students burst out into cries of praise, gave thanks and shed tears of joy.

 The success of the Gibraltar campaign stoked fears in the Granadan court that the Marinids would become too influential, and provoked the assassination of Muhammad IV by resentful Granadan nobles only a few months later.
 However, Abu al-Hasan was not ready to invade the Iberian peninsula since he was engaged in hostilities with Tlemcen.
 Muhammad IV's brother and successor, Yusuf I of Granada maintained the alliance with the Marinid ruler.
 A peace treaty was signed at Fez on 26 February 1334 between Castile, Granada and Morocco with a four-year duration.